alankrantas/project-foobear-circuitpython-fnaf-fan-game/README.md

 7----8---[9]-|
 ```

-- 1: Demo Room (has a Bluetooth speaker)
+- 1: Demo Room (has a Bluetooth speaker in there)
 - 2: Developers' Office
 - 3: Cafeteria
 - 4: Meeting room